thushv89/attention_keras/README.md

 ## Version (s)

-- TensorFlow: 1.12.0
+- TensorFlow: 1.12.0 (Tested)
+- TensorFlow: 2.0 (Should be easily portable as all the backend functions are availalbe in TF 2.0.
+However has not been tested yet.)

 ## Introduction

-This is an implementation of Attention (only supports Bahdanau Attention right now)
+This is an implementation of Attention (only supports [Bahdanau Attention](https://arxiv.org/pdf/1409.0473.pdf) right now)

 ## Project structure